flyingmachine/nanoc-blog/content/programming/a-taste-of-the-lambda-calculus.md

 λs.(s s)
 ```

 Is your head hurting yet?
 I sure hope so!
+That's your brain's way of
+letting you know that it's learning!

-We're starting to get a hint
-of the cool things you can do with λ calculus.
-It only gets cooler
+We're starting to get a hint of the cool things you can do with λ
-from here!
+calculus.
+It only gets cooler from here!

-## Interlude: I Ain't Got Time For These Parentheses!
+## Interlude: Give the Functions Names, Already!

-Before this post gets overwhelmed by parentheses, let's introduce some
+Before this post gets overwhelmed with "λx.x" and "λs.(s s)" and such,
-syntax:
+let's introduce some syntax:

 ```
 ;; Name functions